trentpolack/joymachine-public/ue4/README.md

 ## Gameplay

 ## Collision
-I generally say that doing anything *unfamiliar* in C++ in Unreal Engine means you should double your time estimate for the given task.
+I generally say that doing anything *unfamiliar* in C\+\+ in Unreal Engine means you should double your time estimate for the given task.
 When it involves collision and collision response, maybe quadruple your time estimate.
 - The Unreal Engine blog has [one of the best breakdowns of collision filtering](https://www.unrealengine.com/en-US/blog/collision-filtering) around.
 I don't think it's integrated into the proper documentation, which is a source of endless confusion for me.
 But it exists!
 And that's what matters.

 ## Rendering/Shading